Research at the Department of People and Organisations

 From the project we aim to:

 - Identify the nature and causes of hubris in business

 - Develop tools and techniques for anticipating, detecting, and diagnosing hubris

 - Understand how sought-after leadership traits such as confidence, self-assurance, and pride can morph into over-confidence, arrogance, and contempt

 - Explore how managerial hubris feeds corporate hubris, and vice versa

 - Help organisations anticipate and mitigate hubris.

 Claxton G, Owen D, Sadler-Smith E. (2015) 'Hubris in leadership: A peril of unbridled intuition?'.
 Leadership, 11 (1), pp. 57-78.

 Meet the team

-New solutions are born out of new thinking and our research team are never afraid to try, test and learn.
+New solutions are born out of new thinking and our team are never afraid to try, test and learn.